archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

 - The art of relating the problem to another well-defined problem.
 - Modeling can eliminate the need to design an algorithm in the first place.
 - Real-world problems involve real-world things.
-Cars, people, devices, etc...
-  On the other hand, most algorithms are designed for abstract structures like graphs, sets, and lists.
+  Algorithms, on the other hand, are designed to work with abstract structures like graphs, sets, and lists.
+- Modeling allows you to express a real-world problem in terms of more abstract structures.